 Many test takers worry about evidence questions on the MBE—but it turns out that with a solid approach, evidence can be one of the most straightforward subjects on the exam.
+You can typically expect to see 25 evidence questions on the MBE that will most likely cover hearsay (no one’s favorite), relevancy and presentation of evidence.

-Here’s a six-step approach to use when tackling evidence questions on the MBE.
+Let’s walk through a six-step approach to use when tackling evidence questions on the MBE.

 1. What type of case is it?